jeff-boykin/old-work-docs/Documents/Pre-req-instructor.md

 2. Write programs that utilize the different data types
   - Describe the concept of a "data type" and how it relates to variables
   - Identify and define variable with the following data types: int, float, string, boolean, list, and dictionary
-  - Write code that uses conditional statements to control the flow of a program
+  - Write code that uses conditional statements
   - Declare, assign to, and manipulate data stored in a variable
   - Iterate over and and manipulate values in an array

 3. Write functions that accepts a parameter and solves a problem
   - Describe how parameters and arguments relate to functions
-  - Create and call a function that accepts parameters to solve a problem
+  - Create a function that accepts parameters to solve a problem
   - Return a value from a function using the return keyword
   - Define and call functions